setms/book/docs/requirements/analysis.md

 Two email addresses with the same local name and internet domain are always the same, while two customers named John Smith can be different.

-An **aggregate** is a cluster of associated objects that we treat as a unit for data changes.
+An **aggregate** is a cluster of associated domain objects that we treat as a unit for data changes.
 For instance, we can save an order including its line items, but we can't save individual line items.
 The **root** of an aggregate is an entity, like order in the example.
 The aggregate may contain other entities, like line items.